PANEL ATTORNEY QUALIFICATIONS

 classified at this level.
 These attorneys fall into two categories:

-have one to four years of practice and/or have filed 3 to
+(a) attorneys with modest experience (one to four years of appellate practice or have filed three to

-10 opening briefs) but who demonstrate promise of attaining
+ten opening briefs of substance) and who demonstrate promise of attaining

-skills of higher levels; and (b) attorneys who have substantial
+higher level skills; and (b) attorneys with substantial

-general experience (more than four years of practice and/or
+general experience (more than four years of appellate practice or

-more than 10 opening briefs) but do not show promise of attaining
+more than ten opening briefs of substance) but do not yet show promise of attaining

 an assisted basis.

 Level III.
-Attorneys at this level have a
+Attorneys at this level have moderate relevant experience (ten or more opening

-briefs or the equivalent), and produce work indicating ability
+briefs of substance or the equivalent), and produce work indicating the ability

-basis and/or simple cases on an independent basis.
+to handle simple and intermediate complexity cases on an independent basis.

-Work Product: Must consistently produce work of at least good
+Performance Expectations: Must consistently produce work of good

 more complex duties.

-C on an assisted basis and/or cases through class B on an
+C on an assisted basis or cases through class B on an

 independent basis.